Safety and Security

 Our staff go through a rigorous hiring process in order to become a Greystone employee.
 All staff must:

-• Complete a detailed application explaining their beliefs and qualifications.
+• Complete a detailed application explaining their beliefs and qualifications

-• Interview with two of our Directors.
+• Interview with our Directors

-• Provide at least two references.
+• Provide at least three references

-• Submit information for a background check and nationwide criminal and sex offender search.
+• Submit information for a background check and nationwide criminal and sex offender search

 Staff Training:

 Prior to the summer, our Directors and staff complete a Sexual Abuse Awareness Training through MinistrySafe, an industry leader in educating staff on abuse risk management and prevention.
 Once at camp, staff then participate in a week-long Orientation where they hear from a certified mental health counselor and a pediatrician about child development and age-appropriate behaviors for each camper group.
-A lawyer then educates staff on North Carolina’s mandatory reporting of child abuse policies and explains what are appropriate and inappropriate discussion topics with minors.
+A lawyer then educates staff on North Carolina’s mandatory reporting of child abuse policies and explains appropriate and inappropriate discussion topics with minors.

-• Appropriate discipline to be used with campers
+• Using appropriate discipline strategies with campers

-• Bullying and how to identify it
+• Recognizing bullying and knowing how to respond

-• Appropriate and inappropriate touch
+• Understanding appropriate and inappropriate touch and maintaining clear boundaries

-• Risk management
+• Risk management across activities and cabin life

 Camper Training:

 • Campers learn who to go to if they need something.
-We also have a comment box on our office porch where girls can leave a note anonymously, if they don’t feel comfortable talking to someone.
+We also have a comment box on our Office porch where girls can leave a note anonymously if they don’t feel comfortable talking to someone.

 • Counselors then review Greystone’s Honor Code with their campers, as we work to be a community that is kind and loving, seeing the good in others.